bitcoinclassic/documentation/spec/transactionv4.md

 # Serialization order

-The tokens defined above have to be serialized in a certain order for the transaction to be well-formatted.
+The tokens defined above shall be serialized in a certain order for the transaction to be valid.
 Not serializing transactions in the order specified would allow multiple interpretations of the data which can't be allowed.
 There is still some flexibility and for that reason it is important for